10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 • Parking Free of charge

-Vineyards where you can enjoy slow life and slow food
+A stay-and-enjoy winery where you can experience the slow life and slow food

 Enjoy Wine Activities and Stay in Elegance